timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 one takes pieces of information to be remembered and one places each piece of information in relation to each other.
-This placement can be on an entirely fictional map, as when mind mapping on a blank page, or the placement may be on maps inspired by reality, such as on maps of indoor or outdoor locations.
+This placement can be on an entirely fictional map, as when mind mapping on a blank page.
+Alternatively, the placement may be on maps inspired by reality, such as on maps of indoor or outdoor locations.
-Finally, one then memorizes the set of loci
+Finally, one memorizes the set of loci
 (points, locations, nodes, etc.), and one memorizes a path or journey through these points, recalling the information along the way.